Barry Goldwater 1964 presidential campaign: Results

 On Election Day, Goldwater lost the election to Johnson by what was then the largest margin in history.
-Goldwater accumulated 52 electoral votes to Johnson's 486 and 39% of the popular vote (27,178,188) to Johnson's 61% (43,129,566).
+Goldwater accumulated 52 electoral votes to Johnson's 486 and 38% of the popular vote (27,178,188 votes) to Johnson's 61% (43,129,566 votes).
 Goldwater carried six states: Louisiana, Alabama, Mississippi, Georgia, South Carolina and his home state of Arizona.
 Goldwater's strong showing in the south is largely due to his support of the white southern view on civil rights: that states should be able to control their own laws without federal intervention.

 Goldwater lost the popular vote in both the male and female electorate with 40% and 38%, respectively.
 Goldwater's most narrow regional loss was in the South, with 48% of the popular vote, but he lost by greater margins in the East, Midwest and West with 32%, 39% and 40% of the popular vote, respectively.
 Johnson was heavily favored over Goldwater among Catholics (76% to 24%), and by a smaller margin among Protestants (55% to 45%).
 Goldwater lost the Independent vote to Johnson (56% to 44%).
 Johnson won the white vote over Goldwater (59% to 41%) and was heavily favored by the nonwhite electorate (94% to 6%).
 Goldwater lost the college-educated, high school-educated and grade school-educated population to Johnson (52% to 48%, 62% to 38% and 66% to 34%, respectively).